Archimetrix/ZenR-NewTab/README.md

 ---

-## 📄 License
+## ⚖️ License & Copyright

 **© 2025 Archimetrix.
 All Rights Reserved.**

-This software and its source code are the exclusive property of Archimetrix.
-No part of this project may be reproduced, distributed, modified, or used in any form without explicit written permission from the author.
+> This repository and its contents are proprietary.
+You may not copy, reproduce, distribute, publish, display, perform, modify, create derivative works, transmit, or in any way exploit any such content, nor may you distribute any part of this content over any network, sell or offer it for sale, or use such content to construct any kind of database without explicit written permission from the author.

 ---